-Support of regional programmes "Development of Livestock Farming" - services costs - cattle farming (from 2012) - No data is available on actual spending for services cost items within these programmes; the amount of such spending is assumed to account for 4% of total programme expenditures.
+Support of regional programmes "Development of Livestock Farming" - services costs - cattle farming (from 2012) - For the period between 2012 and 2016, services cost items were assumed to account for 4% of the total spending on these programmes as no detailed breakdown of total spending was available.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO Payments are included in the SCT for beef and veal.
+Starting from 2017, this support is integrated in the "Support for regional programmes for development of the agro-industrial complex" (so-called Unified Payment) and is not shown separately.
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO

+Payments are included in the SCT for beef and veal.